Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 \subsection{Efficiently Computable Entanglement Measure}

-Lemma~\ref{Lem:Gaussian_Reverse_REE} is the key to the main insight in this part of the manuscript, which shows that the reverse relative entropy of entanglement is an operational measure that is efficiently computable for Gaussian inputs.
-Specifically, we can use it to derive a characterisation of the reverse relative entropy of entanglement for Gaussian states as a \emph{convex} program on the level of quantum covariance matrices with two simple PSD constraints.
-Consequently, the reverse relative entropy of entanglement is -- to the best of the authors' knowledge -- the first \emph{operational} entanglement measure that is also efficiently computable for Gaussian states.
+Lemma~\ref{Lem:Gaussian_Reverse_REE} is the key to the first main insight of this chapter, which shows that the reverse relative entropy of entanglement is an operationally meaningful entanglement measure that is also efficiently computable for Gaussian inputs.
+Specifically, we use it to derive a characterisation of the reverse relative entropy of entanglement for Gaussian states as a \emph{convex} program on the level of quantum covariance matrices with two simple PSD constraints.
+Consequently, the reverse relative entropy of entanglement is -- to the best of the authors' knowledge -- the first \emph{operational} entanglement measure that is also \emph{efficiently computable} for Gaussian states.